BostonPython/about/helping.md

 ### Mailing list moderator - Ned

 Get notified when someone emails the mailing list.
-Read the messages, decide if they are appropriate for the mailing list or not.
+Read the messages, decide if they are appropriate or not.
 If not appropriate, but close, write to the sender telling them what they need to do to get approved.
 Approve or deny the messages.

-### Comment thread answerer
+### Discussion moderator

-Be aware of discussions happening on Meetup.
-Answer questions.
+Be aware of discussions happening on Slack and Meetup.
+Answer questions, suggest proper usage, report inappropriate usage.
 Make people feel like someone official is paying attention.

 ### New-member greeter - Michelle

-When new members join the group, send them a personal email welcoming them.
-People answer questions when they join, it would be great to include details from those answers, and an encouragement to share their expertise (if they have claimed some!).
+When new members join Meetup or Slack, send them a personal message welcoming them.
+People answer questions when they join; it would be great to include details from those answers, and an encouragement to share their expertise (if they have claimed some).

 30min/week; One person